 Taboola has implemented stringent disclosure guidelines to ensure that before you click on a piece of content on our network, you can easily determine where the content is coming from and whether it is sponsored by an advertiser.
 We require that all sponsored content include the name of the sponsoring company and, for certain product types, the product category, to help you better understand the source of the content.

-If you find that any ads or content on our network is in violation of copyright laws, please reach out to us at email@example.com.
-Additionally, owners of copyrighted works in the United States who believe that their rights under U.S. copyright law have been infringed may also take advantage of the Digital Millennium Copyright Act of 1998 (the “DMCA”) to report alleged infringements, by following the procedures listed here.
+If you suspect that any content on our network may violate copyright or intellectual property laws, please reach out to us at email@example.com.
+Additionally, in the United States, owners of copyrighted works who believe that their rights under U.S. copyright law have been infringed may also take advantage of the Digital Millennium Copyright Act of 1998 (the “DMCA”) to report alleged infringements, by following the procedures listed here.

 It is important to us that we honor your trust by maintaining content quality and safety across our network.
 Therefore, all content that runs on the Taboola Network must comply with our Global Advertising Policies, which you can review here.

 All content that we distribute is first manually reviewed and categorized by our Global Content Review Team.
 This team includes international content reviewers who are fluent in many languages and familiar with diverse cultural nuances.
 Their core mission is to ensure compliance with our Global Advertising Policies, and that nothing has inadvertently been miscategorized.

 The Children’s Online Privacy Protection Act, (“COPPA”) governs websites and ad content targeted to audiences 13 years old or younger.
 Similarly, the EU’s General Data Protection Regulation (“GDPR”) generally limits the processing of data belonging to users under the age of 16.
 Because Taboola is unable to obtain meaningful parental consent before we serve our Content Discovery Platform, we do not provide our services to websites that are intended for children 13 years old and younger in the U.S. or under the age of 16 in the EU.